General Dynamics /

 F-16 models in 1/32 scale

-F-16B converting the SUFA Academy kit
+F-16B conversion of the SUFA Academy kit

 ... continued from F-16B page 3......